arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 and the Device status on TTN should update displaying last connection time.

-## 3. Use your Portenta H7 and Lora Vision Shield on TTN
+## 3. Communication between Portenta H7 and TTN

 Now that our device is registered correctly on TTN we can go ahead and upload a new sketch.
 This new code will allow you to exchange (send and receive) data with TTN.